A.) Introduction to Norwegian education which provides information about education in Norway.

 |Written assignment||1/1||A - F|

 The assignment is assessed on a scale from A-F, where A-E denotes pass (A is the highest achievement) and F denotes fail.
-If students do the assignment in pairs, the awarded mark will apply to both students.
+Students within each group are expected to contribute in equal manner and will receive the same grade.

 - Course teacher